how to write a killer resume, cover letter, and personal statement

 Video Call or Remote Interviews

 Video call interviews are becoming much more common.
 They're an inexpensive way for companies to quickly assess the capabilities, suitability, and fit of candidates.
 In addition to the tips above, follow these steps to improve your video interview performance.

 Become familiar with the technology so you won't be flustered if it fails.
-Try out at least two services so you switch if necessary.
+Try out at least two services so you can switch if necessary.

 Compose a backdrop.
 Make sure your interviewer sees you in a clean, simple environment.

 Orient the light toward your face or to your side, (not above or behind you.)
 Strong overhead light can make you look spooky.
 Natural light is the most flattering, so try to sit facing a window.

 Make sure the camera is at eye level or slightly above.
 Place your laptop on a stack of books so that your interviewer isn't looking up your nose.